 This sweet summer dessert may be a bit too perishable to travel to picnics, but it is perfect for wowing friends and family at your next backyard barbecue.
-Plus, all of your dinner guests should be able to partake, since this delight is dairy-free, egg-free, gluten-free, nut-free, optionally soy-free (see the note I have added in the recipe), and of course, vegan.
+Plus, all of your dinner guests should be able to partake, since these delightful frozen lemon-lime mini fruit molds are dairy-free, egg-free, gluten-free, nut-free, optionally soy-free (see the note I have added in the recipe), and of course, vegan.

 Chef Jason Wyrick (the recipe creator, and founder of the VCE) says, “You’ll love the cooling refreshment that these super-tangy molds provide after a grilled meal!”
 He suggests that you garnish the molds with fresh mint and berries, topping them with the berries if the berries are small and light, such as wild blueberries.
 See the full recipe below …

 Special Diet Notes: Frozen Lemon-Lime Mini Fruit Molds

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, optionally nut-free, peanut-free, optionally soy-free, vegan, plant-based, vegetarian, and top food allergy-friendly.

 - ¼ cup plus 2 tablespoons lemon and/or lime juice

 - 1 teaspoon vanilla extract

 - ¾ cup small or sliced berries